dylanleclair/quids/README.md

 ### Gryffindor specific bonuses

 - Gryffindor players gain max velocity increase when in groups
-- Gryffindor
+- Gryffindor players in small proximity to both the snitch and slytherin players receive a speed boost

 ### Slytherin specific bonuses
-- Slytherin players become more aggressive in groups
+- Slytherin players become more aggressive in groups (see collisions with other players)
 - Gryffindor players in the drafts of Slytherin players are slowed

-Slytherin players become more aggressive when grouped together (see collisions with other players)

 #### A preview of some behaviours: